-The department will endeavor to provide financial support to Ph.D. students who are making satisfactory progress in their course work and research.
-Satisfactory progress is measured in different ways depending on the student's standing in the program.
+The department will endeavor to provide financial support, contingent on state and federal funding, to Ph.D. students who are making satisfactory progress in their course work and research.
+Adequate resources have enabled us to offer full financial support to all students making satisfactory progress toward their degrees.
+Satisfactory progress is determined by the Graduate Studies Committee, and is measured in different ways, depending on the student's standing in the program:

-Research students will be evaluated annually as described above.
+- Research students will be evaluated annually as described here.

 Health Insurance Benefits

 The College requires all full-time students, as a condition of